tscpp/knuckles/docs/migration/knockout-lint.md

 - **Performance:** The new underlaying transpiler that converts views to TypeScript snapshots (code) have been improved and is significantly faster.
 From 300~700ms to about 80ms per file 🤯
 - **Stabillity:** Stabillity of the tools have been improved by fixing bugs and refactoring code.
 Overall, the toolkit is much more stable than before and should be easier to use.
-- **Additions:** Many new features have been introduced, including using external tools (such as ESLint) in bindings and optional/dynamic strictness for type-checking.
+- **Additions:** Many new features have been introduced, including using external tools (such as TypeScript and ESLint) in bindings and optional/dynamic strictness for type-checking.

 ## Breaking Changes